-The Integrated Team Care (ITC) program supports Aboriginal and Torres Strait Islander people with complex chronic diseases to effectively manage their conditions, through access to one-on-one assistance by care coordinators.
+The Integrated Team Care (ITC) program supports Aboriginal and Torres Strait Islander people with complex chronic diseases to effectively manage their conditions.
+It does this by providing access to one-on-one assistance from care coordinators and Aboriginal outreach workers.

-The objectives of the ITC program are to:
+The objectives of the ITC program between 2016 and 2022 were to:

 - Increase the uptake of Aboriginal and Torres Strait Islander-specific Medicare Benefits Schedule (MBS) items, including Health Assessments for Aboriginal people and follow up items.

 Overall outcomes associated with the delivery of ITC programs within the NWMPHN region included:

 - Aboriginal and Torres Strait Islander people with chronic health conditions get access to the right care at the right time.